Somali to Mori no Kamisama is the story in a fantasy world of a young girl and a golem acting as her father traveling together.

 If you're having a bad day, this is an effective form of medication

 A simple slice of life anime or manga is something to watch or read while not concentrating.
 It's perfectly calming.
-Such is this manga, especially one thing: the artwork.
+And the artwork perfectly adds to that feeling.

 As mentioned before, most of the characters act quite mature.
 Seeing a small girl and her guardian, a golem, they often engage joyful chatter and explain the interesting elements of each area as both of the main characters are often unfamiliar with the rest of the world.
-The golem lived in solitude in the forest and his awkward speech with other species and the little Somali who often hides behind him of is amazed by the deliciousness of food makes this manga truly enjoyable.
-At this point (after 10 chapters), there is quite a cast of characters already, each with his own treats, notably and beautifully illustrated with the amazing artwork, which only adds to the liveliness of the characters, who sometimes have to defend a place from monsters.
+The golem lived in solitude in the forest and his awkward speech with other species and the cute little Somali who often hides behind him make this manga truly enjoyable.
+Some manga have a food freak who eat a lot.
+In this case, Somali is awed by the deliciousness of the food, sometimes to the point of crying and understanding this should not be taken for granted, hence the maturity of the characters.
+At this point (after 13 chapters), there is quite a cast of characters already, each with his own treats, notably and beautifully illustrated with the amazing artwork, which only adds to the liveliness of the characters, who sometimes have to defend a place from monsters.

 Everything that happened in this manga simply calmed my soul.
 The stunning artwork (I cannot run out of positive adjectives to describe this) truly gives you the feeling you are living within the illustrated fantasy world.
 The likeable cast and a simple story that is wonderfully executed is soothing to see.
 If my enjoyment wasn't clear yet, go read this right now and see for yourself how I was automatically immersed in the story and the chapters flew past in the blink of an eye.